Arbaz0212/weather_app/README.md

 🌦️ Weather Dashboard App

 A modern and responsive Weather Dashboard built using React + Vite.
-This application fetches real-time weather data from the OpenWeather API and displays it in a clean blue-themed UI.
+This project focuses on creating a structured and visually appealing weather dashboard interface with multiple weather sections.

+📌 Overview

+The Weather Dashboard is designed to simulate a professional weather application layout.
+It includes a search bar and dedicated sections for different types of weather information, all presented in a clean blue-themed user interface.

+This project demonstrates frontend development skills using React components, layout structuring, and responsive styling.

 🚀 Features

-🔍 Search weather by city name
+🔍 City Search Bar (UI-based)

-🌡️ Live Weather Information

-Temperature

-Humidity

-Wind Speed

-Weather Condition

-📊 Dashboard Sections:
+📊 Three Dashboard Sections:

 Live Weather

-Historic Weather (UI Section)
+Historic Weather

-Marine Weather (UI Section)
+Marine Weather

-🎨 Full Blue Gradient Design
+🎨 Full Blue Gradient Theme

-📱 Responsive Layout
+📱 Fully Responsive Design

-⚡ Fast Performance (Vite)
+⚡ Fast Development Setup using Vite

+🧩 Component-Based Architecture

 🛠️ Tech Stack